JimmyDansbo/VTUIlib/VTUIlib-acme.md

 Registers affected: none<br>
 ZP registers affected: none<br>

 **Description** Write the screencode character to the screen at current address.
-The routine expects VERA to increment by one as it writes the background-/foreground-color to VERA without touching VERA addresses.<br>
+The macro expects VERA to increment by one as it writes the background-/foreground-color to VERA without touching VERA addresses.
+If the macro is called with only a single parameter, only the character is written and the macro does not care what the increment value is set to.<br>
 **VERA screencodes**<br>
 ![VERA charactermap](https://cx16.dk/veratext/verachars.jpg)<br>
 **VERA colors**<br>